tofunmiSeun/ai-notebooks/README.md

 # ai-notebooks

-A compilation of Jupyter notebooks for building AI
+A compilation of Jupyter notebooks for implementing AI algorithms